killerprojecte/Syncable/README.md

 # Syncable

-- A Next-Generation Minecraft player data synchronization system based on VoltDB
+- A Next-Generation Minecraft player data synchronization system based on CockroachDB

 ## How to use